Vauxhall VXR8 review

 The Vauxhall VXR8 has always been a bit part player in the supersaloon class.
 Essentially a rebranded Holden from Australia, it’s a no-nonsense performance car that in the past has traded on its muscle-car image and value-for-money price tag.

-However, the latest version aims to add a layer of sophistication to the model’s simple and straightforward character, courtesy of some hi-tech driver aids.
+However, the latest version aims to add a layer of sophistication to the model’s simple and straightforward character, courtesy of some hi-tech driver aids, such as adaptive damping.
 Yet the newcomer hasn’t forgotten its roots – it looks as aggressive as ever and is priced below its German rivals.

-This loud, brash rear-wheel-drive monster really will not suit anyone of a nervous disposition – particularly as it puts 425bhp to the road through its rear wheels.
-But all that fun comes at a price when you go to fuel, tax or insure it.
-And if the saloon isn't brash or practical enough for you, it's also offered as the VXR8 Maloo pick-up or a Tourer estate version.
+This loud, brash rear-wheel-drive monster really will not suit anyone of a nervous disposition – particularly as the supercharged V8 engine pumps out a heady 576bhp But all that fun comes at a price when you go to fuel, tax or insure it.

 Our choice: Vauxhall VXR8 GTS